Pinus heldreichii

-Pinus heldreichii (synonym P. leucodermis; family Pinaceae), the Bosnian pine or Heldreich’s pine, is a species of pine native to mountainous areas of the Balkans and southern Italy.
+Pinus heldreichii, the Bosnian pine or Heldreich's pine, is a species of pine native to mountainous regions of Southeast Europe and, to lesser extent, mountainous southern Italian peninsula.

 Description

 It is an evergreen tree up to 25–35 m in height, and 2 m in trunk diameter.
+The bark is smooth pale grey at first, becoming hard and tesselated into small hexagonal to rounded plates (somewhat reminiscent of crocodile skin) in old trees.

 It is a member of the hard pine group, Pinus subgenus Pinus, with leaves ('needles') in fascicles (bundles) of two, with a persistent sheath.
 They are 4.5–10 cm long and 1.5–2 mm thick.
 Cones are 5–9 cm long, with thin, fragile scales; they are dark blue-purple before maturation, turning brown when ripe about 16–18 months after pollination.
 The 6–7 mm long seeds have a 2–2.5 cm wing and are wind-dispersed.